mxmrsn/Tutorials/exvivo.md

   These fiducials form a cubic region in which the robot sensing is best.
 ![fiducialplacement](/imgs/exvivo/fiducialplacement.png)
 12. Once you are happy with the fiducial placement, you can wrap the lung to fix everything to the table.

+## Segmentaion

+## Planner

+1. On the Planner laptop, navigate to the directory 'home/Data', and create a new folder for the experiment.
+This folder will envtually act as your workspace on Slicer 3D.
+2. The expriment folder must contain the following folders within; 'Segmentaion', 'PlannerSlicerInterface', 'SlicerData' and 'PlannerData'
+3. Import the segmentaion files into the aformentioned folder under a 'Segmentaion'.
+4. Launch the Slicer 3D software (Desktop)
+5. In the Toolbar on top of